INTO-CPS-Association/into-cps-application/README.md

 checking, test automation and design space exploration.

 The App is primarily a UI.
 Most of the modelling and simulation work is done by the INTO-CPS tools themselves.
 These can be downloaded from within the app.
+For additional details besides this document, see the [wiki](https://github.com/INTO-CPS-Association/into-cps-application/wiki).

 ![The INTO-CPS Application](src/resources/screenshot.png?raw=true "The INTO-CPS App")